 Mary had been busy lately.
 The part-time work she started when her father was ill had lessened but still continued, and on top of her usual housework, she now had to learn what her mother called “bride lessons.”
-Her days flew by so quickly that she barely noticed.
+Her days passed in a blur.
 Although she could rest on the Sabbath, as soon as it ended, her hectic routine would begin again, leaving Mary more and more exhausted.
 At first, she said she was fine, but soon it became too much.
 When Mary couldn’t take it anymore, she asked her mother for a day off and finally got one.

-On her long-awaited day of rest, Mary headed to the forest near the village.
+On her long-awaited day off, Mary headed to the forest near the village.
 The forest, lush with trees and bushes, was filled with memories from her childhood.
-She had explored every corner with her friends, and when they were hungry, they’d pick and eat figs, pomegranates, and dates.
-On days when she ate too much fruit in the forest, her mother would scold her for not eating dinner.
-Each time, Mary would cry and promise never to do it again, but it always happened anyway.
+She had explored every corner with her friends.
+When they were hungry, they’d pick and eat figs, pomegranates, and dates.
+Sometimes, when she stuffed herself with fruit in the forest, she would throw a tantrum about not wanting dinner, only to be scolded by her mother.
+Each time, Mary would burst into tears and promise never to do it again, but the same thing happened the next time, and the time after that as well.

 Thinking back, she realized she’d been quite a tomboy as a child.
 Her parents still teased her that she hadn’t changed, and while she always denied it, she knew it was partly true.
 Had she really grown up since then?
 Even though she was about to get married, if someone asked her if she actually wanted to, she still couldn’t answer with confidence.
 She was fine with everything else, but marriage felt different.
 Maybe she just wasn’t ready yet.